Advocacy

 Water Rights

-Without water, we cannot sustain economic growth in the St. George area.
+Without water, we cannot sustain economic prosperity in the St. George area.
 Water is a scarce resource.
-We support water conservation and preemptive measures to ensure that we have a water supply that matches our growth.
-Meeting our water needs is best accomplished through collaboration between government entities at the local, county, and state level and individual property owners.
-We believe in individual property rights, which include water rights.
+We support conservation, reuse infrastructure, and innovative water development.
+Meeting our water needs is best accomplished through collaboration between private entities, and government at the local, county, and state level.
+This collaboration strikes a balance between government stewardship and the ability for businesses to thrive.

 Growth and Land Use

-Land use policies must allow us to prepare now for the growth that is coming.
-If communities do not have control of or use of their lands, economic growth is inhibited.
-Land should be developed in ways that promote smart growth while maintaining the way of life that attracts so many people to southern Utah.
-Government and business should work collaboratively on land development initiatives.
+Land use policies must enable us to address the growth that is occurring now, while simultaneously planning for the future.
+Land should be developed in ways that promote smart, locally planned growth while maintaining the quality of life that attracts so many people to southern Utah.
+The private sector and government entities should work collaboratively on land development initiatives.
+Policy should guide our expanding and evolving market’s demand for increased density, multi-use, and innovative developments.

 Taxes

-Low corporate tax rates have made Utah, and Southern Utah one of the strongest economies in the nation.
+Low tax rates have made Utah one of the most robust and resilient economies in the nation.
 Our frugality with tax revenue and low tax rates have kept us competitive.
-We should maintain a business friendly tax environment to keep money in the pockets of Washington County residents and preserve our growing economy.
+We should maintain a business-friendly tax environment to keep money in the pockets of Washington County residents and support our growing economy.
 We also believe in government transparency and accountability in how tax revenue is spent.
-The tax code should not pick winners and losers.

 Regulation/Business

 We support simplicity, transparency, and equality for all people applying to establish their business in Washington County.
 Businesses thrive in an environment with less regulation.
 They innovate, create jobs and impact the community in meaningful ways.
-Every regulation imposed by the government has the potential for unintended consequences and the chamber will actively engage in conversations to protect the rights of a business to operate and grow.
+The chamber will actively engage in conversations to protect the rights of businesses to operate and grow.

 Infrastructure

-A strong economy requires an infrastructure to support it.
-In order to maintain a vibrant economy and great quality of life, infrastructure should precede growth.
-We know that our population is growing rapidly and we must prepare accordingly.
-Businesses will continue to grow as long as good infrastructure is in place.
-Infrastructure is also vital for tourism as millions of people visit our region and use our roads every year.
+A strong economy requires efficient infrastructure.
+Infrastructure empowers businesses, enables trade and connects residents to their community.
+In order to maintain a vibrant economy and high quality of life, infrastructure should precede growth.
+We know that our population is growing rapidly and we must prepare accordingly by maintaining our existing infrastructure and supporting future developments.

 Tourism

-Southern Utah is an attractive tourist destination.
-Our national and state parks, lakes, rivers, and trails attract millions of people to our region each year.
+Southern Utah is an attractive tourist destination, bringing more than six million visitors to our community annually.
+Our national and state parks, lakes, trails and abundance of other social, cultural and recreational amenities are nationally-renowned.
 We support local businesses that serve and support the diverse needs of those visiting our area.
-We will advocate on behalf of our hospitality industry.
-We should maintain local input in the management of our natural resources to best serve our locals as well as the visiting public.
+We should maintain local input in the management of our natural resources to best serve our locals and visitors.

 Housing